joaoviictorti/shadow-rs/README.md

 - APC Injection - Shellcode ✅
 - DLL Injection (ZwCreateThreadEx) ✅

+## Misc

+The following functionalities are not "features", they are basically techniques that may be of interest to you to explore, understand and apply in the development of your driver.

+- Searching for a "Zw" api not exported from `ntoskrnl.exe` at runtime.
+- Reflective Loading.

 ## Build Instructions

 To build the project, ensure you have the Rust toolchain installed.